-By the time of completion of all coursework, students must have also fulfilled a language proficiency requirement, either by passing a test administered by a Program-designated language department or passing two 200-level (or above) courses with a grade of "B" or better.
+By the time of completion of all coursework, students must have also fulfilled a language proficiency requirement, either by passing a translation test administered by the program coordinator or passing two 200-level (or above) courses with a grade of "B" or better.
 No graduate credit will be awarded for language courses.
 International students, whose mother language is not English, can use their mother language to fulfill the language proficiency requirement.
 The language requirement must be completed before taking the comprehensive exams.
+The language examination, when needed, will be administered during the first Monday in May and December of each year.
+In special situations, an alternative date can be arranged.
+Students may sign up for the examination by emailing the program coordinator no later than two weeks prior to it.
+It will require students to translate a short text, between one and two pages long.
+The text will be from a source related to the international relations field, such as a journal article.
+The exam will be graded on a simple pass/fail system.
+The language exam may be retaken until passed.